mekanii/ESU/README.md

 3. **Stranded wire** with individual strand diameter 2x skin depth

 ##### h.
 Wire Specification for High-Frequency Operation using Stranded wire
-Required copper area
+Required copper area is the net copper cross‑section needed to carry the target current without exceeding your thermal/current‑density limit.
+Pick $J$ based on allowed temperature rise and cooling.
+Typical transformer design uses $J=1.5$–$3.0$ A/mm²; choose the lower end for continuous duty, compact windings, or poor airflow; higher values may be acceptable for pulsed or well‑cooled designs.

 $A_{req} = \frac{I}{J}$

-Area per strand (bare copper diameter)
+Area per strand is the metallic copper area of a single strand.
+Use the bare copper diameter (exclude enamel).
+If you only have an enamelled wire gauge, subtract twice the enamel thickness to estimate bare diameter, or use datasheet bare area.

 $A_{strand} = \frac{pi • d_{strand}^2}{4}$

-Number of strands
+Number of strands is calculated by following formula

 $N = ⌈ \frac{A_{req}}{A_{strand} • η_{pack}} ⌉$